Honda Civic Battery Replacement Guide

 - Disconnect the positive battery terminal.

-- Remove the bracket that holds the battery in place.
+- Remove the battery hold-down bracket in place.

-- Remove the old battery and place the new battery in the battery tray.
+- Pull out the old battery and install the new battery in the battery tray.

 - Reinstall the new battery and bracket.